ArthurGenet/webscene-features-remover/README.md

 This Web App modifies the definitionExpression attribute of the SceneLayers and FeatureLayers from the WebScene.
 This attribute applies a filter on the layer it is associated with.

 ## Usage
-The Web App is avalaible online with this link:
+The Web App is avalaible online with this link: [link](https://arthurgenet.github.io/webscene-features-remover/ "WebScene Features Remover")
 1. Enter your WebScene id (you need the rights to modify it)
 2. Choose your parameters (bottom-right):
 - check which layer you want to modify